 Children are naturally social learners, who thrive in team situations and collaborative settings.
 After periods of independent learning at home, students will need to readjust to learning in the classroom – using the ActivPanel can help with this by facilitating social situations and promoting peer-to-peer assessment.

-As the interactive hub of the classroom, the ActivPanel has been designed to support learning in the moment and encourage collaboration.
+As the interactive hub of the classroom, the ActivPanel interactive display has been designed to support learning in the moment and encourage collaboration.
 With a range of pre-loaded apps, teachers can transform the lesson into a discussion-led model by using the Instant Whiteboarding App.
-Alternatively, educators can encourage healthy competition among students by using Timer and Spinner apps.
+Alternatively, educators can encourage healthy competition among students by using the Timer and Spinner apps.

 Interacting with change

 The ActivPanel’s ability to connect with student’s handheld devices is another way teachers can encourage students to interact within the classroom using technology.
 Using Screen Share, teachers can mirror content from devices to the ActivPanel, allowing for immediate feedback and peer discussion.

 Similarly, wherever learning takes place, students can connect their devices to the front of class display, allowing them to participate in discussions, polls or quizzes – therefore helping students who may be learning at home to collaborate with the class.

 With its accompanying ActivInspire lesson delivery software, the ActivPanel interactive screen enables teachers to create and deliver dynamic and engaging lessons.
 Its digital tools make it easy to explain complex concepts in a visual and interactive way, putting powerful resources at the teacher’s fingertips to facilitate group discussion.

 While students learn best in the classroom, current circumstances dictate that schools also need to be prepared to pivot back to remote learning in the event of local lockdowns.
 Where this is the case, ActivInspire provides a flexible software solution that can be used not only in the classroom – but also to support students learning at home.